-a.
+- a.
 Units/commands desiring to bivouac on a live fire range must include that information on the RFMSS request in the remarks box.
-Units must send an e-mail SRR to Base RSS to request to bivouac on any live fire range/ETA/MP for verification.
-Units do not need any special permission or e-mail to bivouac within a scheduled TA/TLZ or assigned bivouac site which is the preferred option.

-b.
-When signing for a live fire range, the ROIC/RSO needs to confirm the unit's bivouac intentions and, after arriving onsite, report a six-digit grid location to BLACKBURN.
+Units do not need any special permission or e-mail to bivouac within a scheduled Training Area/TLZ/Live Fire Range if scheduled in RFMSS for the entire time period needed.
+Live fire ranges shall not be scheduled for the purpose of bivouacking only.
+Bivouac sites must be marked at night to prevent accidents. - b.
+When signing for a live fire range, the OIC/RSO needs to confirm the unit's bivouac intentions and, after arriving onsite, report a six-digit grid location to BLACKBURN. - c.

-c.
 Units bivouacking anywhere within the Camp Lejeune range complex are required to maintain two way communications with BLACKBURN on frequency FM 34.70 at all times.
 Radio checks with BLACKBURN must be conducted at 0600, 1400, and 2200 daily.

 d.
 Bivouacking or any type of special event inside a training facility such as Combat Town, MOUT Lejeune Complex, Enhanced MOUT, FOBs, and the Mobile MOUT is not authorized.
 Units must schedule a surrounding TA for bivouacking.
+All bivouac sites must be in compliance with the provisions of Chapter 2 of this order.